GTLIDAR/ltl_multi_agent/README.md

 ## Installation
-Before building the whole workspace, please follow the instructions in each subpackage above to install required dependencies.
+Before building the whole workspace, make sure `quadruped_ctrl` package is built successfully which is inside quadruped_sim folder.

 All packages shall be located in the same catkin workspace.
 To build the packages, follow:
 ```